PrachiiGuptaa/PrachiiGuptaa/README.md

-Frontend Developer
+# 👋 Hello, I'm Prachi Gupta, a passionate frontend developer.

-👋 Hello, I'm Prachi Gupta, a passionate frontend developer.
 Welcome to my GitHub profile!
 As a fresher in the industry, I'm excited to learn and grow as a developer while contributing to meaningful projects.

 💻 Tech Stack: My primary focus is on frontend development using HTML, CSS, and JavaScript.
 I have experience working with popular frameworks like React and libraries like Material-UI.
 I'm also familiar with state management solutions like Redux and Recoil.